reddec/keycloak-ext-operator/README.md

   secretName: "my-secret"
   domain: "example.com"
   realm: reddec
+  annotations:
+    foo: bar
 ```

 - `secretName` is optional.
 If it is not set, then the name of CRD (`sample` in this case) will be used.
+- `annotations` is optional.
+If set, all values will be copied to secret annotations.

 Generated secret